Traditional Fiddle Music of the Scottish Borders

 Tom Hughes Book & CD (with 52 tunes)

-Spine Bound Library Edition
+with choice of Spine Bound and Library Bound

 Tom Hughes was inducted into the Scottish Traditional Music Hall of Fame during the BBC Alba Scots Trad Awards in Perth in November 2018: Tom Hughes - Hall of Fame 2018.
 Many references in the book pdf are internet linked.
 You may make a donation if you wish - or return to purchase the Book and/or the CD.